 The Articles of the Corporation provide that the Board shall consist of a minimum of one and a maximum of ten directors.
 The Board has the authority to fix the number of directors within these limits.
-The Board has set the number of directors for election at the Meeting at six.
-Each nominee for election as a director is currently a director of the Corporation, with the exception of Judith O'Connell who is a new nominee.
+The Board has set the number of directors for election at the Meeting at seven.
+Each nominee for election as a director is currently a director of the Corporation, other than Dinaz Dadyburjor who will be nominated as a director for the first time at the Meeting.
 The term of each of the Corporation's present directors expires at the Meeting and each director elected at the Meeting will hold office until the next annual meeting of shareholders of the Corporation or until his or her successor is duly elected or appointed, unless he or she resigns, is removed or becomes disqualified in accordance with the Corporation's by-laws or governing legislation.